ShaunCurtis/CEC-Publish/README.md

 2. [Services - Building the CRUD Data Layers](https://www.codeproject.com/Articles/5279596/Building-a-Database-Application-in-Blazor-Part-2-S)
 3. View Components - CRUD Edit and View Operations in the UI

-* Further articles wil look at List Operations in the UI
+Further articles will look at
+* List Operations in the UI
 * UI Components - Building HTML/CSS Controls
 * A walk through detailing how to add more records to the application - in this case weather stations and weather station data.